henry2004y/JuliaNotes/menu6.md

 * `$` can be used to protect the functions that we do not want to broadcast, when used together with `@`.

 * Often, especially in performance-critical code, we want to squeeze the maximum speed out of Julia.
 If you are working with arrays, the `@inbounds` macro can be used to significantly reduce access time to the elements.
 The drawback is that you have to be sure that you are not trying to access an out-of-bounds location.
 The index boundary check can be turned off also by adding the `--check-bounds=no` flag to Julia.
+Also note the [scope of `@inbounds`](https://stackoverflow.com/questions/38901275/inbounds-propagation-rules-in-julia).
+In short, this macro effects all the index checking inside for loops, but not functions that are not inlined.
+The propagation of turning off inbound checking requires extra commands.

 If you are developing a function in which you want to allow its user to disable bounds checking, you can use the `@boundscheck` macro.
 Here is an example function definition from `base/bitarray.jl`: